Diploma in Special Care Dentistry - Part B

 - Submit two hard-copies of each of the two case presentations.

-Part B of the DSCD examination covers all seven modules of Part A, namely:
+Part B of the DSCD examination is held in the UK and covers all seven modules of Part A, namely:

 - Module 1: Oral Sciences of Relevance